Vaccine mandate to kick in for first wave of health workers

 It is taking effect first in jurisdictions that didn’t challenge the requirement in court.
 Those include some of the biggest states, with some of the largest populations of senior citizens, among them: California, Florida, New York and Pennsylvania.

+Gov. Ron DeSantis, a Republican who has waged a legal campaign against coronavirus mandates, last year signed legislation that forces businesses with vaccine requirements to let workers opt out for medical reasons, religious beliefs, immunity from a previous infection, regular testing or an agreement to wear protective gear.
+Businesses that fail to comply can be fined $10,000 to $50,000 per violation.

+Asked if the state would pursue fines against hospitals that enforce the federal mandate, a spokeswoman for the Florida attorney general said all employee complaints “will be thoroughly reviewed by our office.”

-Some of the states already have their own vaccine requirements for health care workers.
+Some states already have their own vaccine requirements for health care workers.
 In California, for example, they have been required to be fully vaccinated since Sept.
 30 and must get a booster b y Feb.
 1.

 The federal mandate is “better late than never,” said Sal Rosselli, president of the National Union of Healthcare Workers, which represents about 15,000 people in California.
 “But if it happened sooner, we wouldn’t have gone through the surge, and a lot more people would be alive today.”